mandalaverse/.github/README.md

-# .github
+# Enter The Mandala
-Enter the Mandala
+Exit the Matrix Enter the Mandala